jevju/Auritor/README.md

-# Auritor, an Aurora Monitor
+# Auritor, an aurora monitor